Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 How do I get Task Manager on my Taskbar Windows 11?

-If you were wondering how do I use Quick Launch in Windows 11, the answer is you can’t.
+If you were wondering how to use Quick Launch in Windows 11, the answer is you can’t.

 Unfortunately, Quick Launch is not available in Windows 11 so the closest thing you can get to that function is to add Task Manager.